15 Indian PMs and Their Decisions That Changed India

 Why It Still Matters Today

-• The IITs Nehru established between 1951 and 1961 are today the single most influential institution in India’s economic rise.
+• The IITs Nehru established between 1951 and 1961 are today the single most influential institutions in India’s economic rise.
 They produce engineers who built Silicon Valley, lead global tech companies, and seed India’s startup ecosystem, and they were conceived as state-led institutions at a time when India had almost no engineering infrastructure.

 • The States Reorganisation Act (1956), which drew India’s internal map along linguistic lines, is why India held together as a democracy.
 Linguistic states gave regional identities a constitutional home within the union, defusing separatist pressures that might otherwise have fragmented the country.